AchrafeElalaoui/Pipeline-MLOps-Complet-avec-DVC-MLflow/readme.md

 1) Pulls data from the DVC Google Drive remote.
 2) Runs `dvc repro` to generate metrics and plots.
 3) Publishes plots and metrics into a CML report (plots are embedded inline).
+4) Uploads plots as a GitHub Actions artifact and links it in the report.

 If comment posting fails, the report is still written to the GitHub Actions job summary.

+Plots are also uploaded as a workflow artifact named `metrics-plots`, and a direct link to the run artifacts page is included in the report.

 Note: the workflow uses `dvc pull --force` to overwrite any tracked outputs left in the workspace from previous runs.